rensandao/CarND-Term1-P3-Behavioral_cloning-Wei/README.md

 <img src="./Visualized Images/Track1_center0.jpg" width="200px">

 It also recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to get back to center.
-These images show what a recovery looks like starting from left :
+These images show what a recovery looks like starting from right :

 <img src="./Visualized Images/Track1_center1.jpg" width="150px">   <img src="./Visualized Images/Track1_center2.jpg" width="150px">  <img src="./Visualized Images/Track1_center3.jpg" width="150px">